-The expected claims are projected through the application of the loss ratio on the projected future premiums.
-The loss ratio assumption is set based upon historical experience adjusted for future expected trends and inflation.
+The expected claims and Vitality reward costs are projected through the application of the benefit ratio on the projected future premiums.
+The benefit ratio assumption is set based upon historical experience adjusted for future expected trends and inflation.

-The expense cash flows are projected through allocating the business' total expenses into the PTP cash flows.
+The expense cash flows are projected through allocating the business' total expenses into the PTP cash flows that relate to the in-force policies.
 The assumption of total future expenses is set based upon prior experience adjusted for future expected trends.
 The percentage of the total expenses allocable to the PTP is set using allocations based on historic expense investigations.